Title IV-E Child Welfare Education Program Fact Sheet

 Which schools offer BSW and/or MSW degrees?

-Bachelor of Social Work (BSW) degrees are offered at: Albany State University, Augusta University, Fort Valley State University, Georgia State University, Savannah State University, and the University of Georgia.
+Bachelor of Social Work (BSW) degrees are offered at: Albany State University, Fort Valley State University, Georgia State University, Savannah State University, and the University of Georgia.

 Master of Social Work (MSW) degrees are offered at: Georgia State University, Kennesaw State University, Savannah State University, and the University of Georgia.